Helping Kids When They Worry

 Thinking through the part they worry about — calmly and with support from parents — can help kids get ready for what's ahead.
 When kids feel prepared, they can focus on the part they're looking forward to.

 How Adults Can Help

-Doing new things (that are safe and right for their age) helps kids learn, gain skills and confidence.
+Sometimes kids avoid things that feel new or challenging.
+But doing new things (that are safe and right for their age) helps kids grow.
+With each new challenge they can gain skills and confidence.

 Parents can help kids and teens face new things without letting worry hold them back.
-They can:
+Here’s how:

 - Ask what's on their minds.
 Help kids label what they think and feel.
 They might not always have a lot to say.
 And they might not always want to talk about what's on their minds.
 But let kids know you're open to listening and talking any time.